intel-gpu/intel-gpu-i915-backports/docs/README_redhat.md

 | RHEL® | 9.x |
 | RHEL® | 8.x |

-The kernel header used at the time of backporting may not be compatible with the latest version at the time of installation.
-Please refer [version](../versions) file to get information on the kernel version being used during backporting.

 ## Prerequisite
 We have dependencies on the following packages
   - make